otavioarj/Extraplant/README.md

 - **FAO AquaCrop**: For the crop-water model
 - **NASA POWER**: For climate data API
 - **AquaCrop-OSPy**: Python implementation by Tim Foster et al.
-- **University of Manchester**: Agriculture, Water and Climate research group

 ---